tari-project/tari/RFC/src/RFC-0230_HTLC.md

 This requires users constructing a transaction to:
 * MUST include a lockheight in the kernal of their transaction,
-* Must include the lockheight in the signed message to stop tampering with the lockheight after the transaction was constructed.
+* MUST include the lockheight in the signed message to stop tampering with the lockheight after the transaction was constructed.

 This add the following requirement to a miner:
 * MUST not add any transaction to the mined [block](block) that has not already exceeded its lockheight.